This article was last updated on the May 7, 2018.

 Not Always Necessary – Some of Superfly's releases have only included simple "bug fixes" without any huge additions or modifications to the rest of the plugin.
 Because of situations like this, it is up to our discretion whether or not a new release will make it into the theme or not based on the nature of the update.

-Hopefully the information provided above has helped you to gain a better understanding of what to expect from utilizing Superfly within X. Ultimately, there are a few things to take away from this article:
+Hopefully, the information provided above has helped you to gain a better understanding of what to expect from utilizing Superfly within X or Pro.
+Ultimately, there are a few things to take away from this article:

-- Superfly is a extremely powerful and flexible plugin that will assist you with creating the perfect website.
+- Superfly is an extremely powerful and flexible plugin that will assist you in creating the perfect website.

 - The version of Superfly included with the theme is an unmodified version of the plugin.

-- We do our best to ensure that the version of Superfly included with X is as up-to-date as possible; however, this might not always be the case based on the reasons listed in the "Bundled Version" section above, which includes stability, release cycles, and the fact that not all updates are necessary.
+- We do our best to ensure that the version of Superfly included in X or Pro is as up-to-date as possible; however, this might not always be the case based on the reasons listed in the "Bundled Version" section above, which includes stability, release cycles, and the fact that not all updates are necessary.

 - Any questions concerning the usage of a Superfly feature should be directed to the online documentation referenced in the "Documentation" section above.